 Aside from the main menus of Audacity, there are different commands and buttons you can see inside this software.
 These are the toolbars you can access while creating your project.
 If you will use Audacity as your recording software, then you must be familiar with these toolbars.

 - Transport Toolbar.
-This toolbar controls the record, play, pause and stop functions.
+This toolbar controls the record, play, pause and stops functions.
 There are also skip buttons if you want to skip to start or end of your recording.

 - Tools Toolbar.
 These tools are used to adjust the volume, zoom your Audacity waveform, and shift the time of your audio file.